Java-9000/Java-1000/MISSIONS.md

 ## Mission: Decimal Precisions
 The Internet has much to say about floating point accuracies.
-The net effect (no pun intended) of which easily justifies Java's creation the `BigDecimal` class.
+The net effect (no pun intended) of which easily justifies Java's creation of the `BigDecimal` class.

 Worthy of several activities in its own right, the mission here is merely to demonstrate the basics.